 Richard St John Francis Harris was born in Limerick, Ireland, on October 1, 1930, was an Irish actor.
 Young Richard Harris began his acting career in West End theatre productions.
 He made big screen debut in drama war film Shake Hands with the Devil (1959) in role as Terence O'Brien.
 He got his television debut in anthology series ITV Play of the Week (1958) in episode "The Iron Harp", in role as Michael O'Riordan.
 Richard's breakthrough performance came as Frank Machin in drama sport film This Sporting Life (1963).
 He landed his Broadway debut in a musical "Camelot" (1981-1982) in role as King Arthur, at Winter Garden Theatre.
 He made his directorial debut with drama movie Bloomfield (1971), also starred as Eitan.

-How tall was Richard Harris and what was his weight?
-Richard Harris's height was 6' 0½" іn fееt аnd іnсhеѕ or 184 іn cеntіmеtrеѕ, his weight was 176 іn pоunds or 80 іn kіlоgrаmѕ.
+Richard Harris height was 6' 0½" іn fееt аnd іnсhеѕ or 184 іn cеntіmеtrеѕ, his weight was 176 іn pоunds or 80 іn kіlоgrаmѕ.

 Richard Harris